Futarimiti/learn-sql/Normalisation.md

 ### The customer is always right

-A non-redundant table design is possible, but sometimes this may not be the best choice regarding to the query efficiency.
+A non-redundant table design is possible, but may not be the best choice in terms of query efficiency as joining becomes more frequent.

-In real-life develepment, always design the table that first satisfy customer's demand;
+In real-life develepment, always design the table satisfying customer's demand;
-sometimes we may compremise on redundancy for speed of query (less joining).
+compromises on redundancy for speed of query are frequent.